Goto main content

 Actions in process

 In Kinshasa, HI continues to work with children aged 0 to 12 who either have a disability or are at risk of developing one.
-Our teams facilitate their access to rehabilitation care and health centres for early intervention to prevent developmental delays.
+Teams facilitate their access to rehabilitation care and health centres for early intervention to prevent developmental delays.
 They also train health, education and social workers in how to support children with disabilities.

-Finally, HI works in the field of inclusive education to improve access to schooling for children with disabilities, particularly girls.
+Finally, HI works in the field of inclusive education to improve access to school for children with disabilities, particularly girls.
 Our teams work with communities and educational stakeholders to improve the accessibility of schools and provide appropriate support for the children.

 Help them